-IMPORTANT: All Entrants from all countries are required to utilize the ENERGY STAR® Portfolio Manager to measure their current rating in ENERGY STAR® and provide the Statement of Energy Performance report generated from ENERGY STAR® and/or Official Letter from EPA or ENERGY STAR® Certificate of Achievement.
-Canadian Entrants must also provide the BOMA BEST certification or letter.
+IMPORTANT: All Entrants from all countries (where applicable) are required to utilize the ENERGY STAR® Portfolio Manager to measure their current rating in ENERGY STAR® and provide the Statement of Energy Performance report generated within the last 12 months from ENERGY STAR® (stamped by a verifying engineer IF THE SCORE IS 75 OR GREATER.)

-Any entrant that does not complete the following, will not be eligible to compete at the International level.
+Canadian Entrants must also provide the BOMA BEST certificate or letter.
+Any entrant that does not complete this step will not be eligible to compete at the Regional or International Level.